Tom Holdman: Roots of Knowledge

 Holdman's Roots of Knowledge is a 200-foot stained glass wall installation, located in UVU's Fulton Library.
 Completed in 2016, the project took 12 years to complete at a budget of $3 million.
 The wall includes depictions of Isaac Newton, Harriet Tubman, the Berlin Wall, Stonehenge, the Millennium Falcon, Gandhi, and Alfred Hitchcock (holding a knife behind his back).
 It also contains real objects encased in glass including a Roman coin, a piece of meteorite, and a spoon from the 1893 Chicago World’s Fair.
-After an exhibition in London The Guardian called it 'one of the most spectacular stained glass windows made in the past century'.
+After an exhibition in London The Guardian called it 'one of the most spectacular stained-glass windows made in the past century'.

 LDS Church projects

 While the Palmyra New York Temple was under construction, the LDS Church asked Holdman to create a glass-art depiction of the First Vision to be included in the temple.
 His work is also featured in the Manhattan New York, Paris France, and Laie Hawaii temples.
-Holdman designed, created, and installed a four-panel depiction of Jesus Christ's life, miracles, and parables in the Rome Italy Temple visitors' center.
+Holdman designed, created, and installed a four-panel depiction of Jesus Christ's life, miracles, and parables in the visitors' center of the Rome Italy Temple.

 Personal life

-Holdman was born in Orem, Utah, and has spoken with a stutter since childhood.
+Holdman was born and raised in Orem, Utah, and has spoken with a stutter since childhood.
 He attended Orem High School and UVU and served a mission for the LDS Church to Dallas, Texas.
-In 2016, Holdman was arrested on multiple charges including driving under the influence of alcohol or drugs.